gitusp/gh-utils.nvim/README.md

 | `<CR>` | on a PR number   | Open the PR web page                  |
 | `.`    | on a branch name | Populate cmdline with the branch name |

+Also, reloading buffer with `:e` refreshes the list.

 ### PRReview {branch}

 Open side-by-side diff buffers for reviewing between given branch and HEAD.